 Cherry Berry Gluten-Free Clafoutis

-- 1 tsp butter to grease the skillet or cake pan
+- 1 teaspoon butter to grease the skillet or cake pan

 - 1 cup blueberries